aeternity/aepp-sdk-python/docs/intro/tutorial05-contracts.rst

 This guide describes how you can leverage aepp-sdk to compile, deploy and interact with aeternity smart contracts.

-.. admonition:: Sophia: An Æternity BlockChain Language
+.. seealso:: Sophia: An Æternity Blockchain Language

                 The Sophia is a language in the ML family.
                 It is strongly typed and has restricted mutable state.